cs124/pa7-chatbot/README.md

 **You must work in groups of 3-4 members (To work in a group of size 2, you must get special permission from the staff).
 All submissions will be graded according to the same criteria, regardless of group size.**

 In this assignment you will build a chatbot somewhat like the chatbot ELIZA that you saw in the lecture.
-You will work on a simpler, single-agent version first, and then choose from a set of advanced features to get more points. **A score of 85 points for the coding portion is considered full credit (61 Starter + 8 LLM + 16 Creative).
-For LLM and Creative mode you will choose which of the parts to implement.
+You will work on a simpler, single-agent version first, and then choose from a set of advanced features to get more points. **A score of 85 points for the coding portion is considered full credit (1 rubric + 60 Starter (GUS) + 8 LLM Prompting + 16 LLM Programming).
+For LLM Prompting and LLM Programming mode you will choose which of the parts to implement.
 You must implement the full starter mode.
 The full assignment (coding + written) is worth 100 points.**

 To get you started, we will guide you in the implementation of a chatbot that can recommend movies to the user – this will be referred to as the **starter** mode.
-After you have implemented the movie-recommender chatbot, we will try to replicate the bot you wrote by prompting a Large Language Model (LLM) by running your bot in **llm** mode.
-Finally you will switch to a **creative** mode which allows you to use both your own code and LLM calls to implement an interesting extension of the movie recommender.
+After you have implemented the movie-recommender chatbot, we will try to replicate the bot you wrote by prompting a Large Language Model (LLM) by running your bot in **llm prompting** mode.
+Finally you will switch to an **llm programming** mode which allows you to use both your own code and LLM calls to implement an interesting extension of the movie recommender.
 Be creative, and have fun!

 PA7 Has 4 Submission Components on Gradescope.
 Make sure you complete them all!
  - PA7 Group Work Form (5 Points)